Mill-Pond-Research/The-Intelligence-Solution/old/docs/home.md

 ## Versions

-- Version 1.5 - Infrastructure Edition [Current]
+- Version 1.2 - Foundational Edition [Current]
-  - Updated May 2025
+  - Updated August 2024

 ## Section Overview

-- The Rise of AI
+- The AI Revolution in Business
-- The Risks of AI
+- The Rise of Artificial Intelligence: Historical context and future potential
-- What is the Intelligence Solution?
+- Understanding Intelligence as a Service (IaaS)
-- The Private AI Revolution
-- Leveraging AI for Advanced Customer Experience
+- Leveraging AI for Enhanced Customer Experiences
 - AI-Driven Decision Making: From Insights to Action
 - The Need for Model Agnostic Frameworks
-- Hybrid Capabilities: Testing + Deployment + Building
+- Hybrid Capabilities: Testing, Deployment, and Building
-- Cognitive Compression
-- PSAI Framework
+- Problem-Solution AI (PSAI) Framework
 - Realizing the Value of AI: ROI Analysis
 - Overcoming Ethical Challenges in AI
 - Navigating Regulatory Frameworks for AI
 - Building an AI-Ready Organization
-- Future of AI: Emerging Technologies and Trends
+- The Future of AI - Emerging Technologies and Trends
-- Implementing AI: Best Practices and Lessons Learned
+- AI Implementation: Best Practices and Lessons from the Field
-- Empowering Business Success with Intelligence
+- Empowering Business Success with Intelligence as a Service

 ## About the Author

 Pete Shimshock is the co-founder and Chief AI Officer (CAIO) of Mill Pond Research.
-As an award-winning system architect and technologist.
+As an award-winning system architect and technologist, Pete brings a wealth of practical AI strategy and implementation experience to this guide.
+He manages Ask Alpha, a professional AI workbench, a generative AI workspace with multiple LLM models, plugins, and AI agents.

 ## Why This Book Matters